 Facility assessments are a critical tool to understand how each element in a building portfolio is performing — and to determine where investments are most needed.
-While traditional educational facilities assessments provide valuable insights, these technical engineering documents can become overwhelming lists of problems.
+While traditional educational facilities assessments provide valuable insights, these technical engineering documents typically have two downfalls.
+They are either overly complex and become overwhelming lists of problems or they do not consider a district’s unique challenges

-By conducting assessments at a higher level, however, you can deliver a planning tool that institution stakeholders can quickly grasp and act on with confidence.
+What if we told you that you can deliver a planning tool that institution stakeholders can quickly grasp and act on with confidence?
+Here’s how:

 1. Ensure your list of needs is framed, targeted and clear

 Taking a broader approach to presenting campus facilities assessments eliminates much of the detail and makes it easier to prioritize campus improvements.
-When portfolio elements are ranked according to their significance to the overall campus mission, decision making becomes relatively straightforward.
+When portfolio elements are ranked according to their significance to the overall campus or district mission, decision making becomes less complicated and more straightforward.

 As you begin your facility assessment, make sure you have the end goal in mind.
 Are you looking to improve the entire campus, or a part of your facilities portfolio?
 What will you do with this information?
 To whom will you present it?

 If this assessment is a tool to help you organize your planning, that’s one thing.
 If you’re using it to forecast for future needs, that’s another goal entirely.
-Knowing your audience, and clearly articulating your argument to them, will help you to make a stronger case for funding.
+Knowing your audience, and clearly articulating your argument to them, will help you to make a stronger case for funding or resource optimization.

 2. Gather technical details, but focus on the macro level